The Perfect 5-day Itinerary to Tokyo: The Highlights

 - Ueno Park

-- Shimokitasawa: artsy neighbourhood great for thrift shopping.
+- Shimokitasawa: an artsy neighbourhood great for thrift shopping.

 - Tokyo Station (just for the view of the building)